 Compare OpenPhone vs. Google Voice side by side

 Using OpenPhone instead of Google Voice for text forwarding gives you more options.
-You also get CRM integrations, an app for desktops and smartphones (both iOS and Android phones), and automation features like auto-replies with OpenPhone.
+You also get CRM integrations, an app for desktops and smartphones (both iOS and Android phones) so you can call and text from your computer or smartphone, and automation features like auto-replies with OpenPhone.

 Take a look at this comparison to quickly see the differences between both services: